CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 {{%notice note%}}

-Resilient hashing prevents disruptions when next hops are removed.
+- Resilient hashing prevents disruptions when next hops are removed.
 It does not prevent disruption when next hops are added.

-{{%/notice%}}

-{{%notice note%}}

-Resilient hashing is supported only on switches with the {{<exlink url="https://cumulusnetworks.com/hcl/" text="Broadcom Tomahawk, Trident II, Trident II+, and Trident3 as well as Mellanox Spectrum">}} chipsets.
+- Resilient hashing is supported only on switches with the {{<exlink url="https://cumulusnetworks.com/hcl/" text="Broadcom Tomahawk, Trident II, Trident II+, and Trident3 as well as Mellanox Spectrum">}} chipsets.
 You can run `net show system` to determine the chipset.

 {{%/notice%}}